KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 YOLOv3 makes predictions at 3 different scales (similar to the FPN):

-In the last feature map layer.
+- In the last feature map layer.
-Then it goes back 2 layers back and upsamples it by 2.
+- Then it goes back 2 layers back and upsamples it by 2.
 YOLOv3 then takes a feature map with higher resolution and merge it with the upsampled feature map using element-wise addition.
 YOLOv3 apply convolutional filters on the merged map to make the second set of predictions.
-Repeat 2 again so the resulted feature map layer has good high-level structure (semantic) information and good resolution spatial information on object locations.
+- Repeat 2 again so the resulted feature map layer has good high-level structure (semantic) information and good resolution spatial information on object locations.

 To determine the priors, YOLOv3 applies k-means cluster.
 Then it pre-select 9 clusters.
 For COCO, the width and height of the anchors are (10×13),(16×30),(33×23),(30×61),(62×45),(59× 119),(116 × 90),(156 × 198),(373 × 326).
 These 9 priors are grouped into 3 different groups according to their scale.
 Each group is assigned to a specific feature map above in detecting objects.

 ### Feature extractor
-A new 53-layer Darknet-53 is used to replace the Darknet-19 as the feature extractor.
+In YOLOv3, the 53-layer Darknet-53 is used to replace the Darknet-19 as the feature extractor.
 Darknet-53 mainly compose of 3 × 3 and 1× 1 filters with skip connections like the residual network in ResNet.
 Darknet-53 has less BFLOP (billion floating point operations) than ResNet-152, but achieves the same classification accuracy at 2x faster.

 ![Alt text](figs/darknet53.png?raw=true "darknet53")